c0c0n3/learning.stack-machine-revival/pocket-calculator/README.md

 ### Virtual stack machine

 We emulate, in software, the hardware of a super simple multiple stack 0-operand machine.
-At the moment the machine can only push an integer value on the stack (`LIT` instruction), add or multiply the top two stack elements—`ADD` and `MULT`, respectively.
+At the moment the machine can only do integer arithmetic.
+A program can push an integer value on the stack with the `LIT` instruction followed by the value.
+The `ADD` instruction adds the top two stack elements.
+Likewise, the `SUB`, `MULT` and `DIV` instructions carry out the corresponding arithmetic ops on the top two stack elements.
 Here's a program to tell the machine to add `1` and `2`:

 ```
 [Op LIT, Val 1, Op LIT, Val 2, Op ADD]